9uanlin/bananalist/README.md

 * There is a lack of cohesion in the Task class where there are helper methods that help print the desired line in the overridden toString method - those could be combined into a single method to maximize cohesion.

+### Why BananaList?
+Why not AppleList?

+I like bananas! 🍌